St. Joseph's Co-Cathedral

-Originally built as a parish church to accommodate a growing Irish immigrant population, St. Joseph’s was elevated to co-cathedral in 2013.
-Recognizing its new status, EverGreene’s work began with a historic finishes investigation and included restoration of historic murals, plaster, scagliola and decorative painting as well as the design and installation of new artwork and liturgical appointments.
+Originally built as a parish church to accommodate the growing Irish immigrant population in Brooklyn, St. Joseph’s was elevated to co-cathedral in 2013.
+Recognizing its new status, EverGreene’s work began with a historic finishes investigation and included the restoration of historic murals, plaster, scagliola and decorative painting as well as the design and installation of new artwork and liturgical appointments.

 The new liturgical artistry program understands the cathedral as an icon of the diocese and created decoration that represents and engages the diocese’s culturally dynamic population.
 More than twenty-five figurative murals and over 100 decorative murals grace the renewed co-cathedrals interior including: